kokkos/kokkos-core-wiki/API-Reference/Kokkos::kokkos_malloc.md

 void* kokkos_malloc(size_t size);
 ```

-Allocate `size` bytes of unitialized storage on the specified memory space `MemorySpace`.
+Allocate `size` bytes of unitialized storage on the specified memory space `MemorySpace` plus some extra space for meta data such as the label.

 If allocation succeeds, returns a pointer to the lowest (first) byte in the allocated memory block that is suitably aligned for any scalar type.

-If allocation fails, an excpetion of type `Kokkos::Experimental::RawMemoryAllocationFailure` is thrown.
+If allocation fails, an exception of type `Kokkos::Experimental::RawMemoryAllocationFailure` is thrown.

 ## Parameters